tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 This may not seem useful in isolation, but analyzing more complex programs even with this simple domain may be able to remove checks such as `if (v2 < 0) { ... }`.

-Let's take a look at another example using an sample `absval` (absolute value) IR operation:
+Let's take a look at another example using a sample `absval` (absolute value) IR operation:

 ```python